 When your garage door won’t open or comes up at an angle, the likely issue is a broken garage door spring.
-To solve this problem for your Indiana home, Fairmount Garage Door offers garage door spring repair near Marion IN, Lafayette IN, Kokomo IN, Hamilton County IN, and more.
+To solve this problem for your Indiana home, Fairmount Door offers garage door spring repair near Marion IN, Lafayette IN, Kokomo IN, Hamilton County IN, and more.
 With our quality garage door spring replacement services, we can get your garage door up and running again quickly.

 How to Tell If Your Garage Door Springs Are Bad

 Garage door springs carry a huge amount of tension to safely operate your garage door.
 Over time, this tension causes your garage door spring to wear down and eventually break.
 But how do you know if you have a broken garage door spring?
-Look out for the below signs that you need garage door spring replacement.
+Look out for the below signs that you need garage door spring repair.